Institute of Economic Affairs: History

 The Social Affairs Unit was established in December 1980 as an offshoot of the Institute of Economic Affairs to carry the IEA's economic ideas onto the battleground of sociology.
 "Within a few years the Social Affairs Unit became independent from the IEA, acquiring its own premises."
 In 1986 the IEA created a Health and Welfare Unit to focus on these aspects of social policy.
 Discussing the IEA's increasing influence under the Conservative government in the 1980s in relation to the "advent of Thatcherism" and the privatisation of public services, Dieter Plehwe, a Research Fellow at the WZB Berlin Social Science Center, has written that "[t]he arguably most influential think tank in British history ... benefited from the close alignment of IEA's neoliberal agenda with corporate interests and the priorities of the Thatcher government.

 During the 1990s the IEA began to focus its research on the effects of regulation, and began a student outreach programme.
 Free-market publications continued to be the core activity of the IEA.
 Oliver Letwin said of the organisation in 1994: "without the IEA and its clones, no Thatcher and quite possibly no Reagan; without Reagan, no Star Wars; without Star Wars, no economic collapse of the Soviet Union.
 Quite a chain of consequences for a chicken farmer!"
 In 2007 British journalist Andrew Marr called the IEA "undoubtedly the most influential think tank in modern British history".
-Damien Cahill, a professor of Political Economy at the University of Sydney, has characterised the IEA as, "Britain's oldest and leading neoliberal think tank".
+Damien Cahill, a professor of Political Economy at the University of Sydney, has characterised the IEA as "Britain's oldest and leading neoliberal think tank".
 In October 2009 the IEA appointed Mark Littlewood as its Director General, with effect from 1 December 2009.
 In September 2022 an associated think tank, the Free Market Forum, was founded.
-In December 2023 Mark Littlewood stood down as the IEA's Director General and was replaced by Tom Clougherty under the title of Executive Director.
+In December 2023 Mark Littlewood stood down as the IEA's Director General and was replaced by Tom Clougherty under the revised title of Executive Director.
+Clougherty stepped down from the post in October 2025.
+Lord David Frost was announced as Director General (a reversion to the prior title) in November 2025 with effect beginning January 2026.
+In March 2026, Lord Frost announced he was stepping down as Director General and assuming a role as the IEA's first Senior Policy Fellow pending the appointment of his successor.
+On 1 June 2026, Daniel Hannan became Director General and Ralph Harris Fellow of the Institute.